Vix1209/Vix1209/README.md

 Fullstack Web Developer
 -----------------------

-I'm a developer with almost 2 years of experience building fast and scalable web interfaces using JavaScript, Typescript, and Python, as well as frameworks and libraries such as React, Django and so on.
+I'm a developer with almost 2 years of experience building fast, scalable and functioning websites using JavaScript, Typescript, and Python, as well as frameworks and libraries such as React, Django and so on.

-I'm all about a making magic with the flow of logic👨🏾‍💻 as well as well-sculpted displays of rich artistry🎨 in my web applications💨
+I'm all about making magic with the flow of logic, as well as well-sculpted displays of rich artistry, in my web applications💨